xavnoo/IpChange/README.md

 ---

-⚙️ Usage
+⚙️ Requirements

-Run the script and follow instructions on screen.
+- Termux
+- Internet Connection
+- Basic command knowledge

 ---

+📌 Usage

+Run the script and follow on-screen instructions.

+---

 ⚠️ Disclaimer

-This tool is for educational purposes only.
+This tool is made for educational purposes only.
-Do not misuse it.
+Do not use it for illegal activities.

+---

+👑 Author

+- Nobita

 ---